-Secondary dwellings are subservient to a primary dwelling, being either 60m2 or 40% of the floor area of the primary dwelling.
-Secondary dwellings are also recognised as a form of affordable housing to be incentivised, consistent with the aims and objectives outlined in State Environmental Planning Policy (Affordable Rental Housing) 2009.
+Secondary dwellings are subservient to a primary dwelling, and are recognised as a form of affordable housing to be incentivised, consistent with the aims and objectives outlined in State Environmental Planning Policy (Housing) 2021.

 Therefore the contribution rate will be 50% of all local infrastructure categories.